Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Implementation details

 \subsection{Vocabulary dropout implementation}

-Vocabulary dropout is implemented via vLLM's \texttt{allowed\_token\_ids} parameter in \texttt{SamplingParams}, which sets logits to $-\infty$ for all tokens outside the allowed set before sampling.
-At the start of each batch, we draw a fresh Bernoulli mask over the full vocabulary and take the union with a protected set $\mathcal{F}$ of format-critical tokens needed for structural validity and answer formatting.
-The resulting token ID list is passed to vLLM, and no modifications to the model weights or sampling kernel are required. \Cref{fig:code_diff} shows the minimal code change relative to the standard R-Zero rollout.
+Vocabulary dropout rides on vLLM's \texttt{allowed\_token\_ids} parameter in \texttt{SamplingParams}, which sets logits to $-\infty$ for every token outside the allowed set before sampling.
+At the start of each batch we draw a fresh Bernoulli mask over the full vocabulary, add the protected set $\mathcal{F}$ of format-critical tokens needed for structural validity and answer formatting, and hand the resulting token ID list to vLLM.
+Nothing in the model weights or the sampling kernel changes. \Cref{fig:code_diff} shows the code change relative to the standard R-Zero rollout.

 \definecolor{diffgreen}{RGB}{230,255,230} \definecolor{diffred}{RGB}{255,230,230} \definecolor{diffgreentext}{RGB}{0,100,0} \definecolor{diffredtext}{RGB}{160,0,0} \definecolor{diffgray}{RGB}{100,100,100}